top of page

 Purpose

-The Geoethics Medal honors scientists and scholars who have demonstrated exceptional commitment to ethical practices in geoscience research and/or practice, and/or in its interdisciplinary applications.
+The Geoethics Medal honors scientists and scholars who have demonstrated exceptional commitment to ethical practices in geoscience research and/or practice, as well as its interdisciplinary applications.
+The award highlights the importance of responsible and ethical behavior in geosciences and encourages others to integrate geoethical principles into their work.

 Nominations

-• A CV (about 1 page) and a list of up to 10 selected publications that show the focus on ethical/social/cultural implications in the geoscience work.
+• A CV (about 1 page) and a list of up to 10 selected publications that show the focus on ethical/social/cultural implications in the geoscience work, as well as interdisciplinary applications.

 • A concise statement of achievements for merits in the geoethical field (maximum 250 words).